ytang19-glitch/Learn_Docker/README.md

 	float64[] positions #
 ```

 Then call it using that exact type:
+target exists only because the service definition wraps the JointMove message inside a request field named target.
 Example:
 Then send a small relative joint-space point-to-point move:
 ```bash